Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Methodology

 \subsection{IPC Codes Correlations Learning}

-As stated in Preliminaries Section, IPC codes are organized within a hierarchical taxonomy system\footnote{\url{https://ipcpub.wipo.int}} that categorizes them according to the semantic relationships, which allows us to explore and learn the inherent semantic correlations across IPC codes.
-To leverage the hierarchical organization, we design an IPC codes correlations learning module in this work.
+As stated in the Preliminaries Section, IPC codes are organized hierarchically within a taxonomy system\footnote{\url{https://ipcpub.wipo.int}} that categorizes them according to the semantic relationships, which allows us to explore and learn the inherent semantic correlations across IPC codes.
+In this work, we design an IPC codes correlations learning module to leverage this hierarchical organization.
 This module aims to capture the hidden dependencies between IPC codes by aggregating their embeddings horizontally and vertically along the taxonomy.
-Specifically, we define the embeddings of IPC codes in the hierarchical taxonomy as $\{\bm{E}^1,\cdots,\bm{E}^L\}$, where $\bm{E}^l\in \mathbb{R}^{|C^l|\times2F}$ denotes the embeddings for IPC codes at the $l$-th level.
-Firstly, we adaptively propagate the semantic information of IPC codes at each level at both vertical and horizontal levels.
-Then we aggregate the embeddings of IPC codes hierarchically along the taxonomy to obtain global and local information for generating the representations of IPC codes.
+Specifically, we define the embeddings of IPC codes within the hierarchical taxonomy as $\{\bm{E}^1,\cdots,\bm{E}^L\}$, where $\bm{E}^l\in \mathbb{R}^{|C^l|\times2F}$ represents the embeddings for IPC codes at the $l$-th level.
+Firstly, we adaptively propagate the semantic information of IPC codes at each level, considering both vertical and horizontal relationships.
+Subsequently, we aggregate the embeddings of IPC codes hierarchically throughout the taxonomy to generate comprehensive representations that incorporate global and local information for IPC codes.

-\textbf{Adaptive Message Propagation.} According to the taxonomy system, we obtain the belongingness of IPC codes at the adjacent levels.
-Existing works \cite{DBLP:conf/ijcai/LuRCKN21,DBLP:conf/ijcai/ShangMXS19} always capture the fixed semantic dependencies along the taxonomy, that aggregates the embeddings from IPC codes at high levels.
-However, apart from semantics at high levels, we could learn comprehensive information from IPC codes at the same level or at the lower level.
-Besides, the fixed structure may prevent models from learning complex knowledge across IPC codes, we then propagate the message information adaptively to learn detailed relationships between IPC codes at adjacent levels.
+\textbf{Adaptive Message Propagation.} The taxonomy system provides information about the hierarchical relationships between IPC codes at adjacent levels.
+Previous studies \cite{DBLP:conf/ijcai/LuRCKN21,DBLP:conf/ijcai/ShangMXS19} have focused on capturing fixed semantic dependencies along the taxonomy by aggregating embeddings from IPC codes at higher levels.
+However, in addition to the semantics at higher levels, valuable information can be learned from IPC codes at the same or lower levels.
+Moreover, the fixed structure of aggregation may limit the ability of models to learn complex knowledge across IPC codes.
+To address these limitations, we propose adaptive message propagation to capture detailed relationships between IPC codes at adjacent levels.